EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

 `eosio.cdt` includes an ABI Generator, but for it to work will require some minor declarations to our contract.

-There are three main types of the ABI annotation that you need to use in order for the ABI Generator to recognise relevant functions and export them to the ABI file correctly:
+There are three main types of the ABI annotation that you need to use in order for the ABI Generator to recognize relevant functions and export them to the ABI file correctly:

 ```cpp
 [[eosio::contract]] # This annotation is needed at the contract class definition